vLesio/vLesio/README.md

 #### https://vlesio.itch.io/racing-cart

 As our Student Research Group were offered mentoring position on [Hacknarök Hackathon](https://hacknarok.eestec.pl).
-We decided that it was a great opportunity to show ourselves even more, and as a side-event, organized mini tournament.
+We decided that it was a great opportunity to show ourselves even more and organized mini tournament as a side-event.
 For this purpose we created [Racing Cart](https://vlesio.itch.io/racing-cart), simple racing game placed in the abyss of space.

 ### LogoToma Language